Jump to accessibility statement Skip to content

 Open Day Learning and Support Team

-You can contact the Disability Support Team by telephone on +44 (0)191 515 2952, send an email to disability.support@sunderland.ac.uk or by coming to Student Support at Edinburgh Building, Level 1, City Campus.
+You can contact the Disability Support Team by telephone on +44 (0)191 515 2952, sending an email to disability.support@sunderland.ac.uk or by coming to Student Support at Edinburgh Building, Level 1, City Campus.
 If you use The Gateway lift, press E1 to get to their floor.

 Read more about the Disability Support Team or go directly to information on applying for Disability Support Allowance.
 You can also contact and follow the team on Instagram @disabilitysupportteam